Vikings vs. Browns odds, picks, predictions for NFL London Game

-Vikings vs. Browns prediction, odds, time, how to watch: 2025 Week 5 NFL London Game picks by proven model
+Vikings vs. Browns prediction, odds, time, how to watch: 2025 Week 5 NFL London Game picks from proven model

 The SportsLine projection model has revealed its Cleveland vs. Minnesota picks for the 2025 NFL London Game in Week 5